rogupt305/RC-high-wing-trainer/README.md

 To create a sturdy fuselage, I utilized a new sheet of foamboard - dividing it into four sections along it's longest side, each with a height of 2 inches.
 Following this, I scored the cuts, careful not to break through the entire length of foamboard.
 On the left is how I made the cuts, and on the right is how I folded it (with the crevices from the cuts facing outside) :
 <img src="https://i.postimg.cc/9QjXbgrY/img1.jpg" alt="My iPhone photo" width="400">

 Following this, I added hot glue along the full length of each exposed crevice, for all four of them.
 This increases the integrity of the fuselage, preventing the structure from bending along the folds, and ensuring that the openings retain their square shape.
-If you don't have enough hot glue, I'd reccomend adding spars throughout the fuselage,
+If you don't have enough hot glue, I'd reccomend adding spars throughout the fuselage, though this method adds more weight to the plane.